mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

 .. option::  --sql, --print-sql, -p

-   Print the SQL code that will be executed to find all matching objects.
-This can be useful if you want to safe the statement for later execution, or pipe it into other tools.
+   Print rather than executing the SQL code that would be executed to find all matching objects.
+This can be useful if you want to save the statement for later execution, or use it as input for other programs.

 .. option:: --version